-For more information about visiting Dorchester County, including additional recreational and hunting opportunities, please visit the Tour Dorchester County website.
+For more information about visiting Dorchester County, including additional recreational and hunting opportunities, please visit the Visit Dorchester County website.

-- Cedarhurst Playground – Seemingly tucked away on Rockawalkin Ridge Road, Cedarhurst Playground is actually very close to Route 50 (just a few blocks) and also easily accessible from the Nanticoke Road and Hebron areas.
-The spacious and well shaded neighborhood park has a playground area that includes a play set with slides and climbing equipment, two swing sets and a merry-go-round.
-There are several picnic tables and a grill on the far end of the park, perfect for a family Bar-Be-Que.
+- Cedarhurst Playground – Seemingly tucked away on Rockawalkin Ridge Road, Cedarhurst Playground is close to Route 50 and easily accessible from the Nanticoke Road and Hebron areas.
+The spacious and well-shaded neighborhood park has a playground area that includes a play set with slides and climbing equipment, two swing sets and a merry-go-round.
+There are several picnic tables and a grill on the far end of the park, perfect for a family BBQ.
 Additionally, the park boasts a nice basketball court and a recreational softball field, great for pick-up games or a round of home run derby.

 - Emerson C. Holloway Park – Emerson C. Holloway Park is a large, wooded area located just around the block from the National Guard building on the west side of Salisbury.
 The neighborhood park has a spacious picnic area with several picnic tables, benches and grills for family cook-outs.
 There is also a playground area, two basketball courts, a recreational softball field, and a small pavilion with tables.